Our suggestions for expats in Spain after Brexit

 British Nationals will become residents in Spain from a “third country”.
-As such new residency documentation will be required but there will be a grace period (of almost 2 years; 21 months) to arrange the new paperwork.
+As such new residency documentation may be required but there will be a grace period (of almost 2 years; 21 months) to arrange the new paperwork.
 (Which is called a TIE).

 Everyone who registered as an EU resident before 31st January, plus those who can prove they have been residing here will be seen as legal residents (and also allowed to work).

 How can expats in Spain after Brexit prove they are residents?

 Well firstly, the most important document is a Residencia certificate or card (now a TIE).
 It does not have to have “character permanente” on it.

 We strongly urge anyone who is a Resident and has not got a Residencia document to follow the British Consulate’s advice and obtain a TIE before the end of January.
 Our office can advise what is needed.
 Contact us please to learn more about requirements for Residencias/TIES.

 All British living in Spain after Brexit will have the grace period to obtain a document.
 This document is known as a “Tarjeta de Identidad de Extranjero”, or Foreigner’s Identity card or TIE for short.